Hobbit9797/steemit/posts/introduce.md

 My plan is to post anything from build reports including demos of pedals I've built and will be building(expect one of these posts a month) as well as resources that are going to be handy if you decide to build a pedal on your own like beginner guides, shopping recommendations, circuit layouts and more!

 If that sounds like something you could enjoy, give me a follow and join me on this journey. &#128513;

+You will be able to find me in diy, guitar and electronics for the most part!